acucciniello/acucciniello.com/_posts/2017-05-19-How-to-Accelerate-Learning-as-a-Developer.md

 I hope you enjoyed this post and implement in your learning process.
 If you have any advice on how I can Improve this process I would greatly appreciate the feedback.
 Reach out to me on [twitter][twitter].
 Check out my [GitHub][github] for my projects that I build using this method.

-This post would not have been possible without the help of mentor who taught me this process himself.
+This post would not have been possible without the help of my mentor who taught me all about this process himself.
 The credit for this post goes out to him.
 I would highly recommend following him on [twitter][frankiesTwit], [GitHub][frankiesGH], and check out his [blog][frankiesBlog].

 [github]: https://github.com/acucciniello
 [twitter]: https://twitter.com/antocucciniello